kbaley/Coronado/README.md

 - income vs. expenses report
 - simple what-if mortgage analysis (e.g. effect of extra payment, effect of increased regular payments)
 - possibly budgeting but not likely since I'm so bad at it

+## Tech

+ASP.NET Core in the back, React in the front